cloudflare/cloudflare-docs/products/workers/src/content/learning/getting-started.md

 --------------------------------

-## 6. Configure your project for deployment
+## 7. Configure your project for deployment

-In order to publish your Workers project on Cloudflare’s global cloud network, you’ll need to configure Wrangler using details from your [Workers account](https://dash.cloudflare.com/sign-up/workers).
+In order to publish your Workers project on Cloudflare’s global cloud network, you’ll need to configure your project's `wrangler.toml` with an **Account ID**.

-Specifically you’ll need to obtain:

-- **Account ID**

-- **API token** (recommended), or both **email** and **Global API Key**.

 If deploying on a free workers.dev subdomain, that’s it.
-If you’re deploying onto your own domain, you’ll additionally need to configure the project with:
+If you’re deploying onto your own domain, you’ll additionally need to configure the project with a **Zone ID**.

-- **Zone ID**

-### 6a.
+### 7a.
 Obtaining your Account ID (and Zone ID)

 #### workers.dev

-For workers.dev domains, you will just need the Account ID:
+For workers.dev domains, you will just need the Account ID.
+The easiest way to get it is by running `wrangler whoami`.

+However, you can also find your Account ID in the Cloudflare dashboard with the following steps:

 1. [**Log in** to your Cloudflare account](https://dash.cloudflare.com/login) and select **Workers**.
 2. On the right, look for **Account ID** and click **Click to copy** below the input.